Aloha, pupsters!

 Upon arrival to Honolulu (or as a part of your document package), you must also submit an original veterinary certificate, issued within 14 days prior to your arrival to Hawaii, with information about your dog’s rabies certificates, veterinarian’s credentials, microchip number, and a confirmation that the vet treated your dog with an approved tick treatment within 14 days of your arrival to Hawaii.

+You cannot administer the anti-tick treatment yourself.
 The vet certificate must confirm that the animal was treated with an approved product, and list the product name, as well treatment date.

 However, even if your veterinarian has never issued a health certificate for travel to Hawaii, this document from the Hawaiian Quarantine Dept. is an excellent summary to assist your vet in preparing the document.